 Fantasy Cover Tutorial – RIM # 3 – The Protectors

-For today’s tutorial we will be reviewing the creation of the “Croco-Dragon” illustration for The Royal Institute of Magic #3 The Protectors by Victor Kloss.
+For today’s fantasy book cover tutorial we will be reviewing the creation of the “Croco-Dragon” illustration for The Royal Institute of Magic #3 The Protectors by Victor Kloss.
 (Click to purchase his books through my affiliate link and help support two creators at once).

 The first step for any illustration is to get as much information and resources from the author or art director as possible.
 Because this was my third cover with Victor, I was able to skip the general description of the character.
 However,?
 I still needed to get a grasp on the story and this scene in particular.
 This one was rather simple, Ben (our main character) is riding a strange crocodile type dragon through the forest that “the protectors” utilize for their home.
 And so we begin…

 Now, because this was a somewhat basic scene, I knew that I had to do what I could to make it energetic and interesting for the viewer, and my favorite way of adding action to a scene is all about the angles.
+For this tutorial on fantasy book covers, and all others, remember to compare against the competition.
 So my first thought was to tilt the horizon line, adding a bit of uncertainty to the ground level.
 Then my second thought was to further push this energy by painting the character from a low angle, almost like he is about to fly over our heads.
 So I blocked in a very rough thumbnail to illustrate my ideas to the Author.

 Refining the basics